-Whatever the Osmocote product or formulation, the fertilizer prill is coated with a polymer that changes porosity based on temperature.
+Osmocote fertilizer prills are coated with a polymer that changes porosity based on temperature.
 As moist garden soil temperatures warm, the pores increase in size to release more nutrients.
-This relationship to temperature correlates to increased growth of plants, thereby well-timing the nutrient release for use by plants.
-As soil cools, the pores tighten and fewer nutrients are released.
-Depending on the thickness of the polymer layer, the amount of nutrients in a prill can last for three to 12 months.
+This relationship to temperature correlates to increased growth of plants, which means that the nutrient release is timed perfectly for plant use.
+As the soil cools, the prill pores tighten and fewer nutrients are released.
+Depending on the thickness of the polymer layer, the nutrients in a prill can last for three to 12 months.